Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Computational Complexity

-\begin{example} In the setting of \autoref{thm:lca_sinkhorn}, note that the bound on the mean absolute deviation $K_{\eps,n}$ can always be chosen as $n^{-1/2}$ (independent of $\eps$).
-Hence, for a fixed $\eps$, an estimator with similar statistical efficiency can be calculated at computational cost of order $\bigO(n^{2.5})$ (up to log-factors).
-More specially, consider the setting of \autoref{ex:sq_euclidean_norm}, i.e., $\c$ is the squared Euclidean norm.
-Then, for $d < 4$ we obtain a computational complexity $\bigO(\eps^{-1} n^{2.5})$ and else $\bigO(\eps^{d/2-1}n^{2.5})$, if $\eps$ is small enough.
+\begin{remark} In \autoref{thm:lca_sinkhorn}, computation accuracy $L_{\eps, n}$ can always be chosen to be of order $n^{-1/2}$.
+As the bound on the mean absolute deviation $K_{\eps,n}$ is typically also at least of this order, we see that an estimator with similar statistical efficiency can be calculated at computational cost of order $\bigO(n^{2.5})$ (up to log-factors). \end{remark}

+\begin{example} Consider the setting of \autoref{ex:sq_euclidean_norm}, i.e., $\c$ is the squared Euclidean norm.
+Then, for $d < 4$ we can obtain the statistical error rate given in the aforementioned example with computational complexity $\bigO(\eps^{-1} n^{2.5})$ and else $\bigO(\eps^{d/2-1}n^{2.5})$, if $\eps$ is small enough.
 Hence, in high dimensions $d$ and for small regularization parameter $\eps$ we notice a reduced computational complexity due to the worse statistical accuracy. \end{example}

 Overall, we conclude that the Sinkhorn algorithm for empirical measures outputs an estimator for the empirical EOT cost that also adheres to the LCA principle.
 Provided that the statistical error $K_{\eps, n}$ is independent of the ambient dimension of the ground spaces, e.g., in settings where one measure is of low intrinsic dimension, \autoref{thm:lca_sinkhorn} yields a well-computable estimator with good statistical accuracy.